ShoreShop/ShoreModel_Benchmark/README.md

 - **Blind Testing Element**: Drawing inspiration from ShoreShop 1.0, ShoreShop 2.0 retains its core feature of blind testing to provide unbiased evaluations of the predictive models.
 - **Key Focus Areas**:
   1. Assessing the performance of shoreline models using freely available datasets such as satellite-derived shorelines and wave hindcasts.
-  2. Evaluating the capabilities of shoreline models for both short-term (5 years) and long-term (50 years) predictions.
+  2. Evaluating the capabilities of shoreline models for both short-term (5 years) and long-term (35 years) predictions.
-  3. Investigating the variability in shoreline model accuracy along the coastlines.
+  3. Investigating the variability in shoreline model accuracy along the coastlines of a embayed beach.

 Join us at ShoreShop 2.0 to delve deeper into the latest advancements, share insights, and foster collaborative efforts in the field of shoreline change prediction.